chaosprint/QuaverSeries/README.md

 >> amp 0.3
 ```

 This will create a hi-hat sequence.
-The comma after the ```loop``` is only for the sake of visibility of the total numbers.
+The comma after the ```loop``` is only for the sake of readability of the total numbers.
 Since the MIDI note will be sent to trigger the brown noise oscillator, the pitch can be any number.

 The underscore can also be used in effect parameters to be a placeholder.
-For instance, ```adsr 0.01 0.2 0 _``` means we keep the release as default value as the sustain is already set to 0.
+For instance, ```adsr 0.005 0.2 0 _``` means we keep the release as default value as the sustain is already set to 0.

 ## Reference (to a part)